The Wallingford Branch of The Seattle Public Library has:

 - A yellow atom symbol to represent human knowledge.

-See Art at the University Branch for more information.
+See Art at the Wallingford Branch for more information.

 The Wilmot Memorial Library opened Sept.
 10, 1949, in a house donated by Alice Wilmot Dennis in memory of her sister, Florence Wilmot Metcalf.
 The branch moved to remodeled quarters in a former police and fire station in 1985 and was renamed the Wallingford-Wilmot Library.